andyfitzsuse/andyfitz.github.io/guide.md

 2. Taking ownership
 3. Bringing your best at your worst

+The African proverb "go fast, go alone - go far, go together" rings true when thinking about taking ownership.
+I'm very comfortable with autonomy in exchange for taking ownerhsip.
+Having said that, maintaining shared ownership of higher level goals keeps us both accountable and on track for long term success.

-We all have days where we aren't feeling it,  I expect you to be open and ask for help at those times.
+We all have days where we aren't feeling it,  I expect you to be open and ask for help at those times so that I can support you.
 When this happens, I can augment your temporary weakness, not replace your core strengths.
-Doing your best is all I can ask.
+Doing our combined best is always my goal.